powerbi-tech/iot-adk-addonkit/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md

 ```

 ## DESCRIPTION
 This command runs the pkggen.exe with the appropriate parameters to generate a .cab file from the given wm.xml file,  or the wm.xml files present in the directory.
-It also supports special switches to build all packages in the workspace(-All) and to delete all previously built packages (-Clean).
-The generated cab files are available in build directory $env:PKGBLD_DIR
+It also supports special keywords to build all packages in the workspace(All) and to delete all previously built packages (Clean)

 ## EXAMPLES

-### Example 1
+### EXAMPLE 1
 ```Powershell
 $result = New-IoTCabPackage All
 ```

 Builds all packages

-### Example 2
+### EXAMPLE 2
 ```Powershell
 $result = New-IoTCabPackage Clean
 ```

 Cleans up the build directory and deletes all .cab files.

-### Example 3
+### EXAMPLE 3
 ```Powershell
 $result = New-IoTCabPackage C:\Sample\abc.wm.xml
 ```

 Builds abc.wm.xml file.

-### Example 4
+### EXAMPLE 4
 ```Powershell
 $result = New-IoTCabPackage Registry.Version
 ```

 Builds wm.xml files in the directory Registry.Version

-### Example 5
+### EXAMPLE 5
 ```Powershell
 $result = New-IoTCabPackage C:\Sample
 ```

 Builds wm.xml files in the directory C:\Sample

-### Example 6
+### EXAMPLE 6
 ```Powershell
 $result = New-IoTCabPackage $env:COMMON_DIR\ProdPackages SampleA
 ```